-Today, the & symbol is incorporated into the design of every new font and is part of every existing Roman alphabet.
+Today, the & symbol is incorporated into the design of every new font and lives just above the #7 on your keyboard.
 When creating a new typeface, a designer can inject his own artistic flair into the ampersand character.

-It’s the simplicity of the symbol I admired then, and still do today: how one simple character was created to communicate so much.
-It’s the reason for the name.
-And it’s the philosophy by which I live and work everyday—the beauty of simplicity.
+It’s the power of the symbol I admired then and still do today: how one simple character was created to communicate so much.
+It’s the reason for the name and it’s the philosophy by which I live and work everyday.